adamghill/dj-angles/README.md

 ## ⭐ Features

-- Use HTML-like elements in Django templates instead of `{% %}`
+- Use HTML-like elements in Django templates, e.g. `<dj-partial />` instead of `{% include 'partial.html' %}`
 - Can be sprinkled in as needed, but does not remove existing Django functionality
 - Pretend like you are writing React components, but without dealing with JavaScript at all
-- Tell all your friends how neat the Shadow DOM is
+- Lets you excitedly tell your friends about how neat the Shadow DOM is

 ## ⚡ Installation